websecjhenke2/rtdb_chatroom/README.markdown

 How to use:
 1. Open the webpage
-2. Register for an account
+2. Register for an account\n
   a.
-Reset password if you forget your credentials
+Reset password if you forget your credentials\n
-4. Start chatting with your friends!
+4. Start chatting with your friends!\n
   a.
-Channels are on the left
+Channels are on the left\n
   b.
-Users in the server are on the right
+Users in the server are on the right\n
   c.
-Admins are denoted by an admin tag, you are denoted by a bold name and a 'you' tag
+Admins are denoted by an admin tag, you are denoted by a bold name and a 'you' tag\n